FDA approves first gene-editing treatment for human illness

 Indata presented to the FDA, the treatment resolved the severe pain crises for at least 18 months for 29 of the subjects — 96.7%.
 The treatment has produced similar results for patients suffering from a related condition known as beta thalassemia.

-The FDA approved another gene therapy developed by bluebird bio inc. of Somerville, Mass., that doesn't use CRISPR to treat sickle cell disease.
+The FDA approved another gene therapy called Lyfgenia, developed by bluebird bio inc. of Somerville, Mass., that doesn't use CRISPR to treat sickle cell disease.
+Instead, Lyfgenia uses a more conventional form of gene therapy that uses a virus to ferry a gene into cells.

 Treatment comes with a high price